Door

 Unmount(ctx context.Context)

-Update replaces the Door's children while keeping the Door in the same place.
+Inner replaces the Door's children while keeping the current Door container mounted.

 Use this when the region should stay mounted and only its contents should change.

-It empties the Door but keeps it available for later updates.
+Passing nil empties the Door while keeping it available for later changes.

 Reload